Nordic Political Science Association

 Oddbjørn’s comparative research on voters and electoral cleavages was widely reckoned and places him in the tradition of Stein Rokkan.

-Oddbjørn was highly esteemed colleague, friendly and competent.
+Oddbjørn was a highly esteemed colleague, friendly and competent.
 He was always ready to advise his successors as chairs of NoPSA, and knew the procedural rules better than anyone, taught us much, and he put all of his vigor into promoting the cause of NoPSA.
 His sudden passing stuck the board with grief.
 We will miss him.
 Let our thoughts go to his family, friends, students and colleagues!

 On behalf of the board,